Book Review: 10 Judgments that changed India By Zia Mody

 Indra Sawhney initiated a PIL challenging the constitutional status of the reservations.
-She explains how the honorable court excluded the creamy layer from the ambit of the reservations.
-She mentions that in the new future the most difficult aspect for the government would to devise the process for phasing out the reservation system which initially crafted to protect the historically disadvantageous group.
+She explains how the honourable court excluded the creamy layer from the ambit of the reservations.
+She mentions that in the new future the most difficult aspect for the government would be to devise the process for phasing out the reservation system, which was initially crafted to protect the historically disadvantageous group.

 7. Nilabeti Behera v.
 State of Orissa (1993)